[ Originally appeared as a MaRS Discovery District Blog ]

 Clean, low-carbon energy technologies are our brakes.
 And that’s where RBC has put their money.

 We at the MaRS Cleantech Fund take the long view.
-Cleantech is not a fad, game or passing fancy.
+Cleantech is not a fad, game or passing fancy, it is not something that people can get joy from games like 666 Casino.
 The world will de-carbon, sooner or later, and companies that can deliver value in the market today – by reducing energy costs, lowering material inputs, making the grid smarter and more responsive, or just plain competing head-to-head with fossil fuels – will find themselves facing enormous demand in the years ahead.
 And our investors will, quite rightly, reap those rewards.

 Here are some of the MaRS Cleantech Fund companies working to deliver those rewards: